egonw/blog/_posts/2007-09-07-new-inchi-software-beta-license-issues.markdown

 about collision clashes there, which exist too.
 And the fixed length has its virtues too.
 That said, it certainly helps as [sort of prefiltering](http://www.chemspy.com/chemistry-news/googling-inchikeys.html).
-[Google does a quite decent lookup of InChIs nowadays](http://usefulchem.blogspot.com/2007/07/indexing-molecules-in-second-life.html#c9154415358635329736), and there is a growing amount of semantic markup of InChIs like [use of microformats](http://chem-bla-ics.blogspot.com/2006/12/including-smiles-cml-and-inchi-in.html), as RDF/RDFa, stored in HTML @alt attributes, [embedded in PNG images](http://chem-bla-ics.blogspot.com/2007/08/jchempaint-too-png-embedded.html) to address the issues of the InChI length.
+[Google does a quite decent lookup of InChIs nowadays](http://usefulchem.blogspot.com/2007/07/indexing-molecules-in-second-life.html#c9154415358635329736), and there is a growing amount of semantic markup of InChIs like [use of microformats <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2006/12/10/including-smiles-cml-and-inchi-in.html), as RDF/RDFa, stored in HTML @alt attributes, [embedded in PNG images <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2007/08/24/jchempaint-too-png-embedded.html) to address the issues of the InChI length.

 Two final comments, and I hope Alan, Steve, Igor, Steve and Dmitrii will pick this up: